-Two parallel classes in Year 1, aged 5-6, and in Year 2, aged 6-7, with 17 pupils in each class, are taught by experienced classroom teachers supported by classroom assistants.
+Within our Pre-Prep setting we have two parallel classes in Year 1, aged 5-6, and in Year 2, aged 6-7.
+Pupils are taught by experienced classroom teachers and supported by classroom assistants.

 While the Pre-Prep Curriculum is primarily delivered by class teachers there is specialist teaching in Art, French, Music, Drama, PE and Games.
 In Key Stage 1, the curriculum progresses from the Early Years Foundation Stage curriculum and is no longer structured around the six areas of learning, although they will continue to form an integral part of your child’s development.
 The curriculum is taught through topics as in Reception.
 These topics will be communicated to you at the beginning of each term so that you can complement your child’s learning at home if you so choose.
 Literacy and Numeracy are still taught as separate subjects and they consolidate and develop the work taught in the Foundation Stage.

 The school day starts at 8:30am and finishes at 3:45pm.
 Children have a hot lunch cooked on site, in the Dining Room served at the table by their own teachers.

 A series of Extra Curricular Activities including Tennis, Ballet, Funk, Tap, Judo, individual music lessons, Chess and Drama club are available either during break times or after school.
 See The Extra Dimension for our full list of clubs.

 Head of Year 1 and Key Stage 1